Crispy Chicken Bites

 When my week gets crazy, I mix everything up the night before and store it in the fridge.
 Then I just cook them fresh when we're ready to eat.
 This trick has gotten me through countless dinner parties and busy weeknight meals.

 A tray of golden-brown fried cheese patties, one of which is cut open to reveal a gooey cheesy interior.
-Pin it
+Pin

 A tray of golden-brown fried cheese patties, one of which is cut open to reveal a gooey cheesy interior. | recipesbytina.com